rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 3 Add Rows of Landmarks

 Landmarks displays each category in a row that scrolls horizontally.
 Add a new view type to represent the row, then display all the landmarks for that category in the new view.

+#### Section 4 Compose the Home View

+The home page of the Landmarks app needs to display simple representations of landmarks before the user taps one for more details.

+Reuse parts of the Landmark view you created in Creating and Combining Views to create familiar — but simpler — previews of a landmark for the category and feature views.